datatags/InfinitodeWheelSolver/README.md

 If you'd like to use this tool as a library for your own project, go right ahead!
 `WheelWrapper` is where a lot of the Infinitode magic happens, so I've tried to thoroughly document it.
-`WheelSolver` contains the algorithm that tries all the possible choices.
+`LinearWheelSolver` and `RecursiveWheelSolver` contain the algorithms that tries all the possible choices.
 `TheGame` is also worth a mention; that's where the parts of the game that we need are initialized.

 `InfinitodeWheelSolver` is the main class that runs the algorithm.